megado123/drug-discovery-vae/README.md

 syntactically valid molecules that the models can produce to determine which adjustments to the baseline model produce the largest improvements.

-Our group presentation link can be found below: https://youtu.be/zZHGXTrgfrY
+Our group presentation link can be found here: https://youtu.be/zZHGXTrgfrY

 Sources and Inspiration